Achievable logoAchievable logo

 Fixed annuities

-Instead of the investor’s assets being placed in their control within the separate account, a fixed annuity places contributions into the insurance company’s general account.
-The insurance company invests the funds on behalf of the account owner and guarantees a (typically low) rate of return (e.g. 3%).
+With a fixed annuity, the investor’s contributions go into the insurance company’s general account (not a separate account).
+The insurance company invests those funds and guarantees a (typically low) rate of return (for example, 3%).

-The cons - variable annuities may grow more over time (more risk, more return potential) and the fixed rate of return is especially subject to inflation (purchasing power) risk.
-Remember, any investment with a fixed rate of return is subject to this risk.
-If prices of goods and services rise more (on a percentage basis) than the guaranteed rate of return, the investor is technically losing money to inflation.
+The cons: variable annuities may grow more over time (more risk, more return potential), and the fixed rate of return is especially exposed to inflation (purchasing power) risk.
+Any investment with a fixed rate of return faces this risk.
+If the prices of goods and services rise (in percentage terms) by more than the guaranteed rate of return, the investor is effectively losing purchasing power to inflation.

 Equity indexed annuities

-Although the returns of an EIA are linked to an index (during the accumulation and distribution phase), gains obtained by the investor are limited.
+Even though an EIA’s return is linked to an index (during the accumulation and distribution phase), the investor’s gains are usually limited.
 Insurance companies restrict returns in one of three ways:

 • Participation rate